 Sponsoring your swim team provides a fantastic benefit to local businesses, it gives them exposure to a key market segment of the local community: your members, and visiting teams.
 Many swim teams have 100-200 swimmers or more and a swim meet might bring the same number again to the local pool, and you can multiply that by however many meets you have in a season.
-If you give local businesses visibility on signage, swim team gear, tents, and anywhere else appropriate, you’re doing them a favor!
+If you give local businesses visibility through your sponsorship program – on signage, swim team gear, tents, and anywhere else appropriate – you’re doing them a favor!

 Getting Started – Plan Your Levels and Benefits

-You’re going to need some ideas on what kind of benefits you can offer sponsors, and you’ll need to group them based on value with the most valuable benefits going to the top dollar sponsors.
+You’re going to need some ideas on what kind of benefits you can offer through your sponsorship program, and you’ll need to group them based on value with the most valuable benefits going to the top dollar sponsors.
 Most teams have Gold, Silver and Bronze levels in their sponsorship programs, but you could create more categories and come up with your own names.
 The FAST Frogs have a table on their website displaying their levels and benefits if you want to see a great example.

 It’s common for sponsor logos at the different levels to be displayed in different sizes on your materials, from biggest for the top dollar sponsors, to smallest, or even no logo (just name) for the lowest levels.
 It’s nice to offer sponsors perks, like some free team merchandise (see more below), but your sponsors are going to be most excited about opportunities for visibility in the community.

 How and where will you display sponsor logos and links?